Ashar20/daomix/DEMO_QUICKSTART.md

 ```

 **Connection failed?**
-- Wait 10 seconds for nodes to start
+- Wait 30-60 seconds for chains to fully initialize
 - Check `.demo-logs/daochain.log`

+**Transactions not working?**
+- Make sure you connected to both chains in SETUP tab first
+- The UI uses Polkadot.js v13 which supports modern chain features

 ---